wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * The animation in the embedded lightbox for images that were smaller than the maximum possible ended with a shift to the left.
 Fixed.
 * Fixed a layout issue for the left/right arrows in the embedded lightbox for some installations.
-* Fixed a pagination problem that caused the first page to be empty and redundant.
+* Fixed a pagination problem that caused the first page to be empty and redundant when %%album=#topten...%% was used.
+* The subtitles in %%mphoto=..%% are displayed properly now even when they contain html and html is allowed.

 = New Features =